theolivenbaum/resin/README.md

+Here's the thing.
 [Apache Lucene](https://lucene.apache.org/) is an outstanding [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) system built on the Java runtime.
-There is a .Net alternative but the [Lucene.Net](https://lucenenet.apache.org/) team are to this date three major versions behind the Java team.
+There is a .Net alternative but the [Lucene.Net](https://lucenenet.apache.org/) team doing the line-by-line posting of Java code to c# are to this date three major versions behind the Java team.
 Also, the Lucene code base is big and complex and difficult to understand.
+Maybe .Net is better suited for IR than the JRE?
 This is a great opportunity to build a new information retrieval system.

 # Resin